fhur/fhur.github.io/_posts/2016-04-1-implementing-immutable-union-find-with-clojure.markdown

 #### Trees!?!?!
 I thought union find was all about sets

 A `RankedUnionFind` represents sets as trees.
 An element is said to be in the set if it is in the tree.
 Two sets are considered the same if their root is the same.
+This is a neat representation because it allows to compare sets in constant time and to determine which set an element belongs to in logarithmic time (the height of the tree).

 ## RankedUnionFind

-And now, without further delay, I give you the `RankedUnionFind`
+And now, without further delay, I give you the `RankedUnionFind`:

-{% highlight ruby %}
+{% highlight clojure %}
 {% raw %}
 (defrecord RankedUnionFind
   [;; parent-map holds a mapping of element => (parent element).